NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Primal Evolution.md

 **Prerequisites** bloodline that grants primal spells
 * * *
 You can call upon the creatures of the wild for aid.
-You gain an additional spell slot of your highest rank, which you can use only to cast [[Summon Animal|Summon Animal]] or [[Summon Plant or Fungus|Summon Plant or Fungus]].
+You gain an additional spell slot of your highest rank, which you can use only to cast [[Spells/Summon Animal|Summon Animal]] or [[Spells/Summon Plant or Fungus|Summon Plant or Fungus]].
 You can cast either of these spells using that spell slot, even if it they aren't in your spell repertoire.

 *Source: Pathfinder Player Core 2*
 *ORC*